OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 ### Principles

 * For exercises, the assessment is automatic.
-It cannot be changed by the supervisor.
+It cannot be changed by the coach.
-* Im Test ...
+* Tests are also assessed automatically.
+Coaches can view all solution attempts in the assessment tool and decide whether to approve the assessment.
 * Quiz questions contained in a video learning resource are currently not included in the evaluation.
 In the course element video task the evaluation refers exclusively to the segments.
 * In exercises, the results should remain anonymous.
-Supervisors therefore only see anonymously presented results.
+Coaches therefore only see anonymously presented results.

 ### Result for participants